milessabin/shapeless/README.md

 ## Using shapeless

 Binary release artefacts are published to the [Sonatype OSS Repository Hosting service][sonatype] and synced to Maven Central.
-Snapshots of the main branch are built using [Travis CI][ci] and automatically published to the Sonatype OSS Snapshot repository.
+Snapshots of the main branch are built using GitHub actions and automatically published to the Sonatype OSS Snapshot repository.

 ### Try shapeless with an Ammonite instant REPL